Network Centrality and Clustering

 then \(\lambda\) is the smallest eigenvalue of \(L\) and \(\mathbf{x}\) is the corresponding eigenvector.

-So … we are connecting functions on the graph \(G\) with eigenvectors of the matrix \(L\).
+We are connecting functions on the graph \(G\) with eigenvectors of the matrix \(L\).
+This is quite remarkable.

 1. \(L\) is symmetric.
 Therefore the eigenvectors of \(L\) are orthogonal and its eigenvalues are real.